-Clearly, when discussing speed, it's important to know not only the raw number, but also the scale to apply to it.
+Clearly, when discussing speed, it's important to know not only the raw number, but also the scale in which to interpret it.

 When it comes to representing color, the digital-image version of this kind of scale is its color space.
 A digital-image file is made up of raw numeric data — data that is not “color,” but numbers representing color.
 There are actually many different ways to represent color with numbers in an image file; if an application processing an image file doesn't know which scale was used in creating the image's raw numeric color data (and if it isn't able to guess correctly), it doesn't know how to properly recreate the color when printing or displaying the image.
 The result is an image with wrong colors, like a TV whose “tint” setting is way out of wack.